 Q: What if I want a research elective during my Internship?
 A: Research electives are NOT offered in the Elective Schedule Request.
 Please email Barbara Wanciak at email@example.com regarding a research elective rotation during your internship.
 See information below.

 Research Electives: Each of our residency programs is unique in their approach to approving research elective proposals and each have an identified research director.
 In general, formal research electives will only be scheduled through your Yale Residency Program's Research in Residency Program (RIR Program) during your PGY2 year and PGY3 year (apply in PGY2 year).
 The purpose of this is to ensure that research projects are well vetted, executed, and appropriately mentored.
 Independent research can be done as non-research in residency program electives as time permits and within programs specifically designed for this purpose.
 Under special circumstances non-RIR Program research electives can be scheduled with special permission from the PD.
 Examples include requests from interns/residents who will not be eligible to apply for the RIR Program (e.g., preliminary interns and physician scientist residents) as well as residents with special needs (e.g., medical issues that preclude clinical activities).
 Research must be accompanied by a well-considered, formal proposal and guarantee oversight by a Yale faculty mentor.
 SHOULD your proposal for research elective rotation be approved by your program, Barbara Wanciak will update your AMION schedule.

-Every Yale Department of Internal Medicine new intern will receive an automated email that WE EXPECT you'll receive from Yale-New Haven Hospital by early May 2016 (exact date unknown) with information about how to login to the "Red Carpet Portal."
+Every Yale Department of Internal Medicine new intern will receive an automated email that WE EXPECT you'll receive from Yale-New Haven Hospital the last week of April or first week of May 2017 (exact date unknown) with information about how to login to the "Red Carpet Portal."
 The "Red Carpet Portal" is the title of the hospital's web-based YNHH mandatory training for physician trainees.
 Please watch your email for this important message from the hospital.
-You will receive the email address you provided our Yale Internal Medicine Registrar for all our Medicine Residency Programs in our Matched Intern Survey that you completed just after Match Day.
+You will receive this important email at the email address you provided our Yale Department of Internal Medicine Registrar (Nicole Potter) in our Matched Intern Survey that you completed just after Match Day.